helix-iot/helix-sandbox/README.md

 }
 '
 ```

-Create a subscription on Orion Context Broker
+Creating a subscription in Orion Contex Broker

 ```
 curl -iX POST \